-The duty applies to all persons in St Mary and St Joseph's who are employed or engaged to carry out 'teaching work' in the school, whether or not they have qualified teacher status.
+The duty applies to all persons in SCHOOL NAME who are employed or engaged to carry out 'teaching work' in the school, whether or not they have qualified teacher status.
 The duty applies to the individual who becomes aware of the case to make a report.
 It should not be transferred to the Designated Safeguarding Lead, however the DSL should be informed.